whatsupmailbox/whatsupmailbox.github.io/_posts/2016-01-27-Five-Four-Club-Men-Clothing-Subscription-January-2016-Review-Coupon.md

 <p><b>Subscription:</b> <a href="https://www.fivefourclub.com/getstarted?referrer=RE731318" target="_blank">Five Four Club</a></p>
 <p><b>Cost:</b> $60/monthly + Free Shipping (taxes apply to CA)</p>
 <p><b>What you get:</b> Five Four Club is a monthly men’s clothing subscription.
 Each month you'll receive an apparel package (2-3 items) valued at $120 or more that's selected according to your style profile and preferences.</p>
 <p><b>Coupon:</b> From now until January 31st, <a href="https://www.fivefourclub.com/getstarted?referrer=RE731318" target="_blank">Five Four Club</a> is offering 50% off your first two months when you subscribe!
+That's only $30 each month for 2 months!
 Use coupon code <a href="https://www.fivefourclub.com/getstarted?referrer=RE731318" target="_blank">WINTER50</a>.
-This is the best deal that they offer and they don't do this often, so if you want to try them out, now is a better time than ever!</p>
+This is the best deal that I've seen them offer and they don't do this often, so if you want to try them out, now is a better time than ever!</p>
 <br>

 <p><a href="https://www.fivefourclub.com/getstarted?referrer=RE731318" target="_blank">Five Four Club</a> is a great subscription for men who don't have time to shop or need the extra fashion help to bump up their style.
 I find their products to be of high quality and their style on trend.
 My husband loves them!</p>